 With the exception of Flagstaff and Tucson, most renters in Arizona pay tax when renting residential units.
 If you’re not certain that you pay tax, read through your leasing agreement or call your landlord to ask.
 If you don’t live in Flagstaff or Tucson, there is a good chance that this tax is added to your rental payment each month.
 The state demands the property tax from the property owner and then the state allows the property owner to pass the tax burden to the senior renter whether you are aware of this or not.
 So a senior is essentially paying property taxes on a rental property someone else owns!

 You won’t qualify for this tax relief program if you pay rent tax on an apartment or another rental unit that serves as your vacation home or temporary residence.
 This program is exclusively for rent paid on a rental unit that serves as your primary home.

 I was once in the same spot as you are right now.
 I discovered this valuable tax relief help program, and I wanted to qualify for the refund.
 First, I had to consider the type of rental property that I called home and how long I had lived there.
-My rental residence is an apartment complex that is subject to property tax each year.
+My rental residence through the end of 2020 is an apartment complex that is subject to property tax each year.
 I pay my monthly rent, and I pay an amount above my monthly rent which is the allocated tax.
-This tax is added on to my monthly rent payments at a 2.5% tax rate.
-These factors qualified me to file for the tax refund the first year.
+This tax is added on to my monthly rent payments at a 2.5% tax rate in the city of my residence.
+These factors qualified me to file for the tax refund in the first year of my eligibility.
 For other Arizona cities the retail tax rate added on to rent can range from 1.5% to 3%.

 If you meet all of the four basic eligibility requirements listed on this page, then head over to my Tax Credit Eligibility for Senior Renters page to learn more information about qualifying for the Arizona Property Tax Refund Credit.